-We are thrilled to introduce you to our newest road warrior inspiration, Two Girls One Camper.
-With the motivating tagline, “no place to go, but everywhere,” Mandy and her beloved pup Opal are traveling across the states in their remodeled Class C. You’ll be ready to pack up your motorhome and hit the road after you read our coverage on all things travel, working from the road, budgeting and more.
+We are thrilled to re-introduce you to one of our favorite road warrior inspirations, Two Girls One Camper.
+With the motivating tagline, “no place to go, but everywhere,” Mandy and her beloved pup Opal are traveling across the states in their remodeled Class C. You’ll be ready to pack up your motorhome and hit the road after you read our coverage of this dynamic duo.
+Mandy shares how she works from the road, tips on budgeting, traveling with a pup, and more.
 Check out the full interview below.

 All photography provided by Two Girls One Camper

 Has travel always been a part of your life?
 What made you decide to take on RVing full time?